CodePushGo/website/src/content/blog/en/appcenter-migration.md

 ---
 ## Migration Summary

-* [Capgo](/register/) is a service that helps development teams send live app to deployed apps.
+* [CodePushGo](/register/) is a service that helps development teams send live app to deployed apps.
 * Capacitor JS apps written in jQuery Mobile, Framework 7, Sencha, KendoUI, Ionic or even your own custom solution can be migrated. **An existing Ionic app is not required.**.
 * [Colt](https://volt.build/) offers equivalent services for App Center Build (build Android/iOS apps).
 For Test, Diagnostics, and Analytics services.

 ##### Note

-If your app is still using Cordova, it's necessary to [migrate to Capacitor](https://capacitorjs.com/docs/cordova/migrating-from-cordova-to-capacitor/) first before migrating to Capgo.
+If your app is still using Cordova, it's necessary to [migrate to Capacitor](https://capacitorjs.com/docs/cordova/migrating-from-cordova-to-capacitor/) first before migrating to CodePushGo.

 Built by the Ionic team as a spiritual successor to Cordova, Capacitor allows development to move close to the native tooling and capabilities with the goal of providing an even better user experience and performance.

 Fortunately, the migration process is easy and the majority of Cordova plugins are backward compatible with Capacitor.
 [Start migrating here](https://capacitorjs.com/docs/cordova/migrating-from-cordova-to-capacitor/).

-## About Capgo
+## About CodePushGo

-Capgo, handles updating apps over time.
-Development teams can focus completely on the unique features of their app and outsource the complicated app delivery process to Capgo.
+CodePushGo, handles updating apps over time.
+Development teams can focus completely on the unique features of their app and outsource the complicated app delivery process to CodePushGo.

-Capgo fills in the gaps between web delivery and mobile.
+CodePushGo fills in the gaps between web delivery and mobile.

-## Capgo Prerequisites
+## CodePushGo Prerequisites

-Like App Center, [Capgo](/register/) supports apps hosted in Git repositories on Azure DevOps, Bitbucket, GitHub, and GitLab.
+Like App Center, [CodePushGo](/register/) supports apps hosted in Git repositories on Azure DevOps, Bitbucket, GitHub, and GitLab.

-### Install Capgo CLI
+### Install CodePushGo CLI

 ##### note

 Have Node and NPM installed on your computer, you need before proceeding.
-Always use the [current LTS version](https://nodejs.org/) Capgo do not older versions.
+Always use the [current LTS version](https://nodejs.org/) CodePushGo do not older versions.

 ### Create `package.json` and Capacitor config files